Privacy Policy

 2. Where we store your personal data

-• The data that we collect from you may be transferred to, and stored at, a destination outside the European Economic Area (“EEA”).
-It may also be processed by staff operating outside the EEA who work for us or for one of our suppliers.
-Such staff maybe engaged in, among other things, the provision of support services.
+- The data that we collect from you may be transferred to, and stored at, a destination outside the United Kingdom.
+Where we transfer your personal data internationally, we ensure it is protected by using appropriate safeguards, such as the UK International Data Transfer Agreement (IDTA), the Addendum to the EU Standard Contractual Clauses (SCCs), or where the recipient country has been deemed to provide an adequate level of protection by the UK Government.
+Staff maybe engaged in, among other things, the provision of support services.
 By submitting your personal data, you agree to this transfer, storing or processing.
 We will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this privacy policy.

 3. What use is made of the information and what is the legal basis for this use?